About Detail

 What matters isn't fame.
 It's craft.

-I'm Rene Wang, a design engineer at LobeHub.
+I'm Rene Wang, a design engineer at LobeHub, who also sponsored this project.

 One Last Thing